To find out what the school is currently up to, please visit the JCS blog!

 |First visit is free; additional visits are $31/session||First visit is free; additional visits are $19/session|

 Families are welcome to visit any of the Sunday School sessions planned for the year and get to know us better.
 Please contact the JCS Director one week in advance so our teachers know to expect you, and have adequate supplies to accommodate your child in the classroom.

 Questions?
 Ready to Enroll?

-To enroll, or learn more about Or Emet’s Jewish Cultural School, contact the JCS coordinator, Eva Cohen, at firstname.lastname@example.org.
+To enroll, or learn more about Or Emet’s Jewish Cultural School, contact our JCS Director.